MarioCodes/java11-quick-guide/README.md

 	.map((var s) -> s.toLowerCase())
 	.collect(Collectors.toList());
 ```
-We already had type inference in lambdas, the difference is that with var we can use now the new annotations to Lambda parameters. **(TEST: If this does not work without var, but with the old type inference)**
+We already had type inference in lambdas, the difference is that with var we can use now the new annotations to Lambda parameters.

 ```
 lists.stream()